The Tale of My 60 year Work History

 As I said in the opening, I am now over 70 years old.
 We own our home, free and clear, and I am sort of semi-retired; but only because no one wants to employ an old fart consultant.
 I know too much!

 I've always worked and just wouldn't know what to do if I didn't.
 I have started and currently sort of run companies involved in IT/Tech, Web Services and Healthcare with my lovely and talented wife Chef Nancy.
+We formed Whole Foods 4 Healthy Living to try to help people stay healthy.

 Since we plan to live to 130 and beyond, I figure I still have a lot of work to do and look forward to exploring opportunities long into our future.
 Heck, the way I figure it, I'm just middle age so why not!